atude/notes/aws/services.md

   - **Spot**: Use unused capacity - good for short term, high load work - cheap (with changing prices based on demand) but unstable
   - **Dedicated hosts**: Physical dedicated server - good for compliance or licensing which requires dedicated server (i.e. no multi-tennancy)
 - Pay up front or commit for 1/3 years for discounts
+- **Encryption**:
+  -  HTTPS connections on EC2 instances to ensure end-to-end data encryption
+  - To run a decrypt operation on files encrypted with KMS, the EC2 instance must have an instance role for the decrypt operation

+## Elastic Container Service (ECS)

+- Manages running docker containers on a group of EC2 instances

 ## EBS (Elastic Block Store)